 What Does Medigap Cover?

-Some of the benefits that Medigap covers include Medicare Part A hospital, hospice care, and skilled nursing facility care coinsurance and/or copayments; Medicare Part B coinsurance and copayments; and Medicare Part A and Part B deductibles, among other things.
+Some of the benefits that Medigap covers include Medicare Part A hospital care, hospice care, and skilled nursing facility care coinsurance and/or copayments; Medicare Part B coinsurance and copayments; and Medicare Part A deductibles, among other things.

 Medigap generally does not cover items such as prescription drugs, long-term care, vision care, dental care, hearing aids, eyeglasses, or private-duty nursing.